ziatdinovmax/GP/README.md

 # GP
 Gaussian processes (GP) for 2D and hyperspectral microscopy data analysis and measurements based on [Pyro](https://pyro.ai/) probabilistic programming language.
+See also our paper at https://arxiv.org/abs/1911.11348.
 To use it, first run:

 ```
 git clone https://github.com/ziatdinovmax/GP.git